krzm/cli-reader/README.md

 # CLIReader
-Cancelable read line helper for Console Line Interface.
+Console Line Interface input readers with some reading program/logic in it.